NablaVM/doc-file-pile/asm/asm_instructions.md

 ### Call stack

 Not able to be accessed by software directly.
 The system stack is pushed and popped by calls and returns.

+### Jump Stack

+Used to track a local function's tagged jumps so they can be returned from with a tagged return (@jmp and @ret).
+The jump stack is local to each function, and

 ## Forbidden Instructions